Traffic Router Administration¶

 The following needs to be completed for Steering to work correctly:

-- A delivery service with type STEERING is created in Traffic Ops.
+- A Delivery Service with type STEERING or CLIENT_STEERING is created in Traffic Portal.

 - A user with the role of Steering is created.

-- Using the API, the steering user assigns weights to the target delivery services.
+- The Steering user assigns weights to the target Delivery Services.

-For more information see the steering how-to guide.
+For more information see Configure Delivery Service Steering.

-Starting with version 1.7 Traffic Router added the ability to allow https traffic between itself and clients on a per http type delivery service basis.
+New in version 1.7: Traffic Router now has the ability to allow HTTPS traffic between itself and clients on a per-HTTP Delivery Service basis.

-The establishing of an HTTPS connection is much more computationally demanding than an HTTP connection.
-Since each client will in turn get redirected to ATS, Traffic Router is most always creating a new HTTPS connection for all HTTPS traffic.
-It is likely to mean that an existing Traffic Router will have some decrease in performance depending on the amount of https traffic you want to support As noted for DNSSEC, you may need to plan to scale Traffic Router vertically and/or horizontally to handle the new load
+As of version 3.0 Traffic Router has been integrated with native OpenSSL.
+This makes establishing HTTPS connections to Traffic Router much less expensive than previous versions.
+However establishing an HTTPS connection is more computationally demanding than an HTTP connection.
+Since each client will in turn get redirected to an ATS instance, Traffic Router is most always creating a new HTTPS connection for all HTTPS traffic.
+It is likely to mean that an existing Traffic Router may have some decrease in performance if you wish to support a lot of HTTPS traffic.
+As noted for DNSSEC, you may need to plan to scale Traffic Router vertically and/or horizontally to handle the new load.

 - Obtain and import signed certificate chain